Understanding Teenage Behavior Problems And Tips To Handle Them

 Image: Shutterstock

 Teens are increasingly indulging in alcohol, drugs, and sex long before they reach the legal age.
-Don’t be surprised if you find that your 15 or 16-year-old has started to drink socially and is sexually active.
-If you find that your child’s friends and classmates are also indulging in such activities, then it is safe to assume that it is “normal” teen behavior owing to social influence and not a physical or mental illness.
+It’s not uncommon for 15- or 16-year-olds to drink socially and/or be sexually active.
 It is easy to get addicted to these vices.
-Substance abuse can often lead to depression, liver failure, and other chronic diseases (1).
-Alcohol and drug addiction may be difficult to recover from (2).
+Substance abuse can often lead to depression, liver failure, and other chronic diseases (4).
+Alcohol and drug addiction may be difficult to recover from (5).

 Solution:

-Children are also at the risk of taking alcohol without their knowledge.
+Children are also at the risk of taking alcohol.
 Sometimes, teens worry that not having alcohol or drugs is uncool and may be under peer pressure to say yes to it.
 To avoid that, teach your kids early on how to say no to alcohol or drugs when someone offers it to them.

 protip_icon Quick tip

-Use of communication devices and social media is not bad.
-In fact, it is necessary for teens to have a mobile phone so that parents can keep a track of their whereabouts.
+The use of communication devices and social media is not bad.
+In fact, it is necessary for teens to have a mobile phone so that parents can keep track of their whereabouts.

 However, using these devices can become an addiction and affect your kid’s lifestyle, academic performance, and attitude.
 Social media can open doors for strangers who may want to take undue advantage of your naive teenager, which can be dangerous.